jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 ### Selecting a historical product <a id="choosing" class="tall">&nbsp;</a>

+Search:
+Dashboards, quick estimates, "first 500" tweets that a rule, single query

+HPT:
+Batch of rules to apply to a common time period
+Need filtering Operators not available in Search APIs Many millions of Tweets

 A general assumption to be made here is that Full-Archive Search is better-suited for lower-volume jobs, while Historical PowerTrack is more appropriate for higher-volume jobs and use cases.
 We’ve intentionally left those descriptions relatively vague, though, as there is no real technical reason why Full-Archive Search could not be used for large data requests.
 It is just not necessarily practical or efficient, so Historical PowerTrack is a good first choice for retrieving Tweets at scale, where a result set is more than a few million Tweets.

 Depending on how you plan to retrieve the data and utilize rate limits, there actually is a threshold where Historical PowerTrack actually processes the data faster that Full-Archive Search.
 Historical PowerTrack typically processes a 30-day duration job in about 3 hours, regardless of the volume of matching data returns.
 To pull 2.7M Tweets via Full-Archive Search, it would require a minimum of 5,400 search requests.
 If you also assume 2 second response times and the need to serially paginate through the data, it would actually take Full-Archive Search longer to pull all of the Tweets.
 There are optimizations you can make to retrieve the data faster via Full-Archive Search through parallel requests, but we can discuss those separately.